non-npc/Live_Code_Previewer/README.md

 - **HTML, CSS, and JavaScript Support**: You can input not just HTML, but also include CSS and JavaScript directly in the text area for live rendering.
 - **Local File Support**: Local images/scripts/etc work relative to the app folder, you can take the EXE and place it in the same folder as your html/css/js projects.

+## Local File Support

+Local images/scripts/etc will work relative to the app folder and by a direct file path.

+**Example of a relative path if placing LiveCodePreviewer.exe in your project folder:** c:\folder\LiveCodePreviewer.exe c:\folder\my_image.png or c:\folder\images\my_image.png In your html code img source you would put src="my_image.png" or src="images/my_image.png"

+**Example of absolute paths in HTML:**
+In your html img source you can put src="c://folder/my_image.png" or src="c://other_folder/sub_folder/my_image.png"

 ## Installation

 To run the **Live Code Previewer**, you need to have Python 3 installed on your system.
 Additionally, you will need to install the following dependencies: